dunglas/DunglasActionBundle/README.md

-# DunglasActionBundle: Symfony controllers, rethinked
+# DunglasActionBundle: Symfony controllers, redesigned

 [![Build Status](https://travis-ci.org/dunglas/DunglasActionBundle.svg?branch=master)](https://travis-ci.org/dunglas/DunglasActionBundle)
 [![Build status](https://ci.appveyor.com/api/projects/status/jpjsasx59syknghe?svg=true)](https://ci.appveyor.com/project/dunglas/dunglasactionbundle)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/7022bce4-9d67-4ade-9b19-cf7e417c0a80/mini.png)](https://insight.sensiolabs.com/projects/7022bce4-9d67-4ade-9b19-cf7e417c0a80)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/dunglas/DunglasActionBundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/dunglas/DunglasActionBundle/?branch=master)

-This bundle is a replacement for [the standard controller system](https://symfony.com/doc/current/book/controller.html) of the [Symfony framework](https://symfony.com).
+This bundle is a replacement for [the controller system](https://symfony.com/doc/current/book/controller.html) of the [Symfony framework](https://symfony.com).

-It is as convenient as the system shipped with the framework but doesn't suffer from its drawbacks.
+It is as convenient as the original but doesn't suffer from its drawbacks:

 * Action classes are automatically **registered as services** by the bundle
-* Dependencies of action classes are **explicitly** injected in the constructor (no more ugly access to the service container)
+* Dependencies of action classes are **explicitly* injected** in the constructor (no more ugly access to the service container)
 * Dependencies of action classes are **automatically injected** using the [autowiring feature of the Dependency Injection Component](https://dunglas.fr/2015/10/new-in-symfony-2-83-0-services-autowiring/)
 * Only one action per class thanks to the [`__invoke()` method](http://php.net/manual/en/language.oop5.magic.php#object.invoke)
   (but you're still free to create classes with more than 1 action if you want to)